mirazabal/Dynamic-buffer-TMC/README.md

 8. sudo ./startExp_ping.sh

-If everything went fine, you should start traffic flowing into the 5G QoS queue emulator.
+If everything went fine, traffic should start flowing into the 5G QoS queue emulator.

 Copy the file bdp_1st.py and bdp_2nd.py into the generated folder.